It’s true, not trite: Global health is local health.

 I thought my parents’ healthcare was normal, until I was older.
 They came from large families on outback Montana homesteads in no-name places: no medical insurance; paltry medical access; no money for medicines when they got sick.

 My mom was 21, dad 25 when they married.
 Nine months and two weeks later – with limited medical access and meager medical insurance – their first baby was born.
 He was profoundly retarded with severe Down’s syndrome.
 Never seeing such a thing, the doctor asked my mother if she had an affair “with a Chinaman” (slanted eyes of Down’s syndrome), and refused to let them see or hold their son.
 Three days later their baby died: unbaptized, untouched in life by parents who conceived his life… held only in death.

 My parents pressed into hope and had four more children – all healthy.
 During that time my mother also helped care for her own mother, riddled with uterine/cervical cancer that raced through her body.
 It was so easily treatable if she’d been detected earlier.
 With no money for medical treatment, hospital care, or strong painkillers like morphine, my mother’s mother died an excruciatingly painful death at home.
 She was just 49 years old.

 My grandpa died of a massive stroke at age 55: no money for medical care, let alone early detection that could have pointed to warning signs.
 (He smoked.
 He was a cowboy.)
-Out-of-wedlock babies – some by my cousins just 15 and 16 years old – were cared for by family.
-(These days it would be called rape.)
+Out-of-wedlock babies – some by my cousins just 12 and 15 and 16 years old – were cared for by family.
+(These days my cousins’ “mistakes” would be classified as rape.)
 Lack of money severely limited medical care for these new teen mothers – my cousins – and their infants.

 This could be a narrative from Russia, Kenya, or Tajikistan.

 Mental Illness, Turkish-Style